chrisy/freertos-test/README.md

 particular it provides a lughtweight POSIX I/O interface including default stdin/out/err file descriptors that are wired to USART1.

+It uses GNU Autotools to setup the build environment.
+It expects to find the `arm-none-eabi` tools and `newlib` somewhere in the search path.

 Wishlist
 --------